 \section{Acknowledgements}

-I thank J. C. Wong for fruitful discussions on maximum-entropy methods in phase space tomography.
+I thank J. C. Wong for fruitful discussions on maximum-entropy methods and R. Roussel for supplying the AWA data and GPSR model.
 This manuscript has been authored by UT Battelle, LLC under Contract No. DE-AC05-00OR22725 with the U.S. Department of Energy.
 The United States Government retains and the publisher, by accepting the article for publication, acknowledges that the United States Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this manuscript, or allow others to do so, for United States Government purposes.
 The Department of Energy will provide public access to these results of federally sponsored research in accordance with the DOE Public Access Plan (http://energy.gov/downloads/doe-public-access-plan).